Western Michigan vs. Toledo NCAA Football Odds, Plays and Insights | October 23, 2021

 - Toledo's games have gone over 54.5 points in just one opportunity this season.

-- The two teams combine to score 58.7 points per game, 4.2 more than the total in this contest.
+- Saturday's over/under is 4.2 points lower than the two team's combined 58.7 points per game average.

-- These two squads combine to allow 45 points per game, 9.5 fewer than this contest's over/under.
+- This contest's total is 9.5 points above the 45 these two squads combine to allow per game this season.

 - The average total in Broncos games this season is 61.4, 6.9 points above Saturday's total of 54.5.